SysKitTeam/docs-spdockit/requirements/supported-sharepoint-editions.md

   * SharePoint Standard 2010
   * SharePoint Enterprise 2010

-SharePoint 2007 is no longer supported edition starting with SPDockit 6.
+SharePoint 2007 is no longer supported edition starting with SPDocKit 6.
 If you wish to document and explore your SharePoint 2007 farms, please use SPDocKit 5.
 [Learn more…](https://www.spdockit.com/blog/future-spdockit-sharepoint-2007/)